Rita888/DL4SN-Detect-Soprano/README.md

 ## Introduction

 As an ecologist, I use a full-spectogram bat detector which has the capability of classifying the bat calls when undertaking bat surveys.
-The bat detecor is called Echo Meter Touch 2 Pro which attaches to iPad or iPhone, a free app is provided which then stores the bat calls data and it has an Auto ID which is classifies the bat species.
-The project idea is to understand
+The bat detecor is called Echo Meter Touch 2
+Pro which attaches to iPad or iPhone, a free app is provided which then stores the bat calls data and it has an Auto ID which is classifies the bat species.
+The project idea is to understand how the sound analyses are

 - an overview of what the project does